ed765super/data603-sp22/project/README.md

 However, *if* you want to run the code, I have formatted the notebook such that, if you have "Arrests.csv" downloaded in the same folder you are running the notebook, you can run all and it should execute from top to bottom with no issues.

+After downloading all the files, extract "Arrests.csv" and place it in the **same** folder you are running the notebook in.

 I **highly** reccommend not running it unless you have a lark block of time as a major part of the notebook is showing the time saved by using pyspark.
 Thus it takes a long time to run.

 # Final Project Rubric